Military Police Corps (Israel): Six-Day War and War of Attrition

 In the Six-Day War, military policemen were placed in every major road intersection, especially in captured territory, and guided military traffic.
 Road patrols were created to mark road sections damaged by the Arab and Israeli forces, as well as minefields, and alternate routes were laid out.

 MP platoons were present in the ten major combat brigades, and accompanied them into combat in the Sinai Peninsula.
 Outposts were erected in Gaza, Mount Libni, Abu Rudeis, el-Arish, Qantarah and Sharm el-Sheikh.
 From the moment an area was captured, MPs were ordered to make Hebrew road and direction signs, an operation which was completed ten days after the end of the war.
 A POW camp was built next to Mishmar HaNegev, through which about 5,000 Egyptian POWs were moved to the permanent camp in Atlit.
 In total, 6,748 POWs were captured by Israel, of them 5,237 Egyptian, 899 Jordanian and 572 Syrian.
 The corps was also responsible for preventing the rampant Arab looting within the Gaza Strip.

 In the direct aftermath of the war, martial law was enstated in the West Bank, especially East Jerusalem, and the military police was called in to enforce it.
 The corps worked under the newly appointed military governor, then-Brigadier General Shlomo Lahat.
 The first MP base in East Jerusalem was located in the Saint George Hotel, and dealt with the prevention of looting, arrest of Arab militants, and blocking Israeli citizens from entering the newly acquired territories.
 Martial law was also enforced by MPs based at Gadot on the Syrian Druze villages of the Golan Heights, after their capture.

 During the War of Attrition, the corps took a more combat-ready approach, moving its training base to the newly captured territories (near Kedumim), and assisting combat units in training exercises.
 Between 500 and 1,000 prisoners were taken out of Prisons Four and Six to temporary camps in the Sinai to build the Bar Lev Line.
 This worked so well that a permanent detachment of prisoners remained at Rephidim Air Base (Bir Gifgafa) and assisted in various chores.

-The IDF also set up checkpoints at the briges leading from the West Bank to Jordan, and military police were tasked with checking traffic and freight going through them for weapons and explosives.
+The IDF also set up checkpoints at the bridges leading from the West Bank to Jordan, and military police were tasked with checking traffic and freight going through them for weapons and explosives.
 A special MP unit for guarding VIPs who passed through the area (מאבטח אישים משטרה צבאית, Me'avte'ah Ishim Mishtara Tzva'it, abbr.
 Ma'amatz) was created.
 A similar checkpoint and forward MP base was built at Quneitra.